bsilvafr/Wind-Farm-Exploratory-Data-Analysis/README.md

 ### Stability & Error Analysis
 The benchmarking includes error bars representing the stability of each location across the studied timeframe.
 By maintaining the split between high and low densities, we captured the distinct physical behaviors of the turbines under different atmospheric states.

+## 📌 Conclusion
+This project represents a deep dive into wind power diagnostics, moving beyond simple production metrics to explore the underlying atmospheric physics.
+More than just calculating output, the focus was on understanding how temperature, density, and direction interact to create efficiency gaps.

+The analysis highlights that there is no "one-size-fits-all" performance profile; each site responds differently to seasonal shifts.
+By partitioning data into density regimes and using directional mapping, we’ve moved from raw data to actionable intelligence, providing a clear roadmap for where to investigate mechanical issues or terrain-based losses.